 The painted surfaces of your mount may end up with scuff marks from repeated transport and assembly / disassembly.
-Most of the time, these marks can be removed with a product like Color Back by Turtlewax (automotive product).
+Most of the time, these marks can be removed with a product like $Color\ Back^{TM}$ by $Turtlewax^{TM}$ (automotive product).
 Simply apply with a paper towel and buff out the mark.
 If your paint becomes chipped, touch-up kits are available for purchase - please call us.

-NOTE: Paint touch-up kits can only be sold to U.S. customers because of regulations governing shipment of hazardous materials.
+NOTE: Paint touch-up kits can only be sold to U.S. customers due to regulations governing shipment of hazardous materials.